 If you have a low pain tolerance or a sensitive gag reflex, sleep dentistry makes it possible to receive comprehensive oral health care while completely unconscious.
-At Sargon Dental, with two convenient locations in the Encino and West Hollywood neighborhoods of Los Angeles, California, Sargon Lazarof, DDS, offers several types of sleep dentistry, including intramuscular anesthesia and oral medication.
+At Sargon Dental, serving Encino, California, the West Hollywood neighborhood of Los Angeles, and Pleasant Grove, Utah, Sargon Lazarof, DDS, and Dan Dansie, DDS, offer several types of sleep dentistry, including intramuscular anesthesia and oral medication.
 To schedule an appointment, book a consultation using the online tool, or call the office to speak with a member of the administrative team.

 Sleep dentistry is a type of sedation dentistry that causes you to lose consciousness.
 This type of treatment is beneficial for people with severe dental anxiety.

 During sleep dentistry, you are unaware of your surroundings throughout the entire procedure.
 Dr. Lazarof adjusts your medication as needed during treatment, ensuring you experience no side-effects.